 Treatment for urinary stones will depend on the size, location, and nature of the stones.

 - Surgery will almost always be necessary if the stones are causing an obstruction or are likely to do so.
 Most stones are removed with a cystotomy, a procedure in which the bladder is opened.
 Stones located in the urethra are often flushed into the bladder so that they can be removed there.
 In some pets this may not be possible, and a urethrostomy -- a procedure in which the urethra is opened -- will be required.

 - Some urinary stones can be resolved without the need for surgery.
 Supplements, diet changes, and increased water intake can all help to dissolve urinary stones.
+Urinary stone medications such as Ursodiol may also be recommended to dissolve certain types of stones.
 Increased water intake -- either through more drinking or through wet food -- helps to dilute the urine.
 Low protein diets help to reduce the production of certain minerals that tend to form stones.